Humanities & Social Sciences (HASS)

-Elective courses in Years 9 and 10: Learners in Years 9 and 10 have the opportunity to pursue continued study of HASS by partaking in the following Elective courses:
+Elective courses in Years 9 and 10: In Years 9 and 10 students have the opportunity to pursue continued study of HASS by partaking in the following Elective courses:

 Business & the Economy explores Australian businesses and the factors that influence them at local, national and global levels.
 Students put their business knowledge into practice by running their own small business within the college, and also participate in the Australian Stock Exchange Schools Sharemarket Game as a practical example of influences on markets.